tekknolagi/tekknolagi.github.com/_posts/2023-02-04-interpreters-and-compilers.md

 For whatever reason, people feel compelled to make a big hullabaloo about the distinction between compilers and interpreters[^languages-implementations].
-My friend [Kartik](http://akkartik.name/) and I had a conversation about this tendency after reading Laurie Tratt's Brainfuck interpreter post, [*Compiled and Interpreted Languages: Two Ways of Saying Tomato*][ltbf].
+My friend [Kartik](http://akkartik.name/) and I had a conversation about this tendency after reading Laurence Tratt's Brainfuck interpreter post, [*Compiled and Interpreted Languages: Two Ways of Saying Tomato*][ltbf].

 [^languages-implementations]: Not to mention conflating languages and